jameskaois/ctf-writeups/README.md

 - [Natas](./natas/README.md) - Introduction to web application security, focusing on vulnerabilities like source code disclosure, HTTP manipulation, authentication bypass, injection attacks, and common web exploitation techniques

 ## Disclaimer
 These notes are for educational purposes only.
-They avoid sharing direct passwords or full answers as per OverTheWire rules.
+They avoid sharing full steps (just simple steps that can you can take them as hints).
+And if you get stuck for too long, there is password for you to get to the next level.